mirjak/draft-shmoo-online-meeting/draft-ietf-shmoo-online-meeting.md

 of running fully online meetings.
 Like the procedure for in-person meetings, changes to the organization of the meetings and the meeting agenda should be experimented with in the process of establishing future meeting guidelines.
-Hybrid meetings (meaning meetings that have higher remote participation than onsite participation) than onsite participation).
-Still, some of the experience gained from fully online meetings might also provide input for decisions regarding the organization of hybrid meetings.
+Hybrid meetings (meaning meetings that have higher remote participation than onsite participation) are out of scope.
+However, some of the experience gained from fully online meetings might also provide input for decisions regarding the organization of hybrid meetings.

 # Some History